Hadi-Baydoun/Plants-Shop/README.md

 Setup Instructions

-To run the project before deployment, follow these steps:
+To run the project locally, follow these steps:

 1. Download the database (will be uploaded later).
 2. Make sure you have Node.js installed.